Rafael-Cast/Piecewise-Differential-Zstd-Coder-POD5-Demo/README.md

 ## Local build

 The code was only tested in a Linux environment, no other OSes are tested.
-The most complex part of building this project are satifying it's dependencies.
+The most complex part of building this project are satisfying it's dependencies.
 We used a strategy combining system libraries plus a conda environment, but feel free to use any other strategy to install required packages and libraries.
 We continue with a list of notable dependencies which you'll need to install (note that for most you'll need both the library and the development package):

 ### Required dependencies